 health care benefits

-Your current benefit enrollment information is available through Employee Self Service, which you can access by logging into your GoWMU account.
+Your current benefit enrollment information is available through Employee Self Service, then Benefits Details, which you can access by logging into your GoWMU account.

 Flexible spending accounts

-For the 2019 plan year, health care flexible spending account participants may carry over up to $500 of unused funds into the next plan year.
-Please note that it does not apply to the dependent care flexible spending account.
+For the 2022 plan year, health care flexible spending account participants may carry over up to $550 of unused funds into the 2023 plan year.
+There will not be dependent care FSA carryover from 2022 into 2023.

 What forms do I need to complete?

 - To enroll a designated individual effective Jan.
-1, 2019, complete the designated eligible individual enrollment form and submit the supporting documentation.
+1, 2022, complete the designated eligible individual enrollment form and submit the supporting documentation.

-- To enroll or re-enroll in a flexible spending account for 2019, complete the BASIC flex enrollment form that is also located on the last page of the BASIC Flexible Spending Account guide.
+- To enroll or re-enroll in a flexible spending account for 2022, complete the flexible spending account enrollment form.

 Where do I send my completed forms?

-Submit your completed health insurance enrollment and change form and BASIC Flex enrollment form to Human Resources no later than 5 p.m. on Friday, Nov.
-16, 2018.
+Submit your completed health insurance enrollment and change form and flexible spending account enrollment form to Human Resources no later than 5 p.m. on Friday, Nov.
+19, 2021.

-If you are unable to print the enrollment forms, you may pick up a copy of the form(s) in Human Resources.
+If you are unable to print the enrollment forms, you may contact Human Resources to request a copy of applicable forms.